1st Rank Raju (2019 film)

-1st Rank Raju is an Indian Telugu comedy-drama film written and directed by Naresh Kumar HN and produced by Manjunath VK.
+1st Rank Raju is a 2019 Indian Telugu comedy-drama film written and directed by Naresh Kumar HN and produced by Manjunath VK.
 The film is a remake of the director's own 2015 Kannada film of the same name.
 The music director Kiran Ravindranath.
 The release date is 21 June 2019.
 It stars Chetan Maddineni and Kaashish Vohra in lead roles.

-Synopsis

 The screenplay explores the importance of academic qualification and the parental belief that only academic achievements result in a successful life.